Shivaji-137/CNN-Visual-Learning-/README.md

 - Developed by Shivaji Chaulagain.
 - Inspired by the need for interactive and visual learning tools for deep learning concepts.

+- If you use this code, please give credit to the author.